Welcome to the quintessential 24-hour neighborhood.

 This past May, the Meatpacking District became the new home of the Whitney Museum, one of the City’s most well respected art institutions.
 With the opening of its doors, the neighborhood has ballooned with pride and another new group of visitors.

-Looking forward to the developments of Pier 57 and 54 and the addition of 600,000 square feet of commercial real estate, another evolution of the Meatpacking will occur, altering the day-to-day dynamic, making it event more interesting.
+Looking forward to the developments of Pier 57 and 54 and the addition of 600,000 square feet of commercial real estate, another evolution of the Meatpacking will occur, altering the day-to-day dynamic, making it even more interesting.

 District Map(1 MB)